Rhodia (company): Novecare

 Novecare supplies high-performance chemicals to industries in the cosmetics, detergents, agrochemicals, coatings, oilfield and industrial applications sectors.
 The company has 15 production plants worldwide.
 Novecare acquired the activities of the US company McIntyre, followed by the activities of Feixiang, China's leading producer of amines and surfactants in 2010.
 Consequently, Rhodia is now the leading producer of specialized surfactants in Asia.

 With a turnover of €1,089 million in 2010, Novecare accounts for 58% of Consumer Chemicals’ revenue.

 Coatis

 Coatis principally supplies the paint, surface coatings, automotive, wood and construction industries with phenol, phenol derivatives and oxygenated solvents.
 The company has one production plant in Brazil and three technical development centers.
 With a turnover of €449 million in 2010, Coatis represents 24% of Consumer Chemicals’ revenue.

 Aroma Performance

 As the world's leading producer of diphenols, Aroma Performance supplies aromas and fragrances.
 Key products include vanillin and ethylvanillin, but also hydroquinone or catechol.
-Aroma Performance is active worldwide on markets in Europe, Asia, South America and North America.
+Aroma Performance is active worldwide in markets in Europe, Asia, South America, and North America.
 The company has five manufacturing plants worldwide.

 With a turnover of €345 million, Aroma Performance accounts for 18% of Consumer Chemicals revenue.

-Advanced Material

-Advanced Materials services high-performance industries, including low energy-consumption tires, automotive catalysis and low-consumption lighting.
-Advanced Materials includes the Silica and Rare Earth Systems business units.
-In 2010 Advanced Materials posted turnover of €539 million, representing 10% of the Rhodia Group's revenue.

-Breakdown of revenue by market sector in 2010: